udeyrishi/EncryptedFileServer/Readme.md

 Download path [ENTER to quit] >> downloads/hello.txt
 ```

 The filename should be a relative file path below the server's root directory.
 If the directories in the download path don't exist, they will be created.
-On hitting ENTER with an empty input (either at the filename or download path prompt), the session will be closed.
+Hitting ENTER with an empty input (either at the filename or download path prompt) will close the session.

 ###Keys file